How To Look At A House

 Tuesday, December 10, 2019

-An EPDM roof can be expected to last 20 to 30 years.
+An EPDM roof can be expected to last 20 to 30 years, with an average of 23 years.
 Possibly longer with diligent maintenance.
 EPDM stands for Ethylene Propylene Diene Monomer.
 It is a synthetic rubber membrane and, like any membrane roof, punctures from walking or dragging anything over the surface; but, if leaks occur, they are often at the glued seams.
 UV-light deterioration has been a problem, but newer formulations of the material are more UV-resistant.

 It is also classified as a cool roof when installed with white side up and EPDM does not leach any contaminants into the rainwater that flows over it and off the roof, unlike asphalt/bituminous roofing.
 So it can be specified for “green” homes with rainwater catchment systems.
 To learn more, go tour blog post What is an EPDM roof?